rei/rei-cedar-docs/docs/foundation/typography/README.md

 `CSS code for default-body`
 Suggested usage: Default for body content.
-Uses a more open line height to font size ratio.
+Uses a more open line height to font size ratio

 | Token Name                                  | Values      |
 | :------------------------------------------ | :---------- |
 | **cdr-text-default-body**                   | *Mixin*   |